Paolo309/XOHW-23-Versal-Registration/README.md

 ## Instructions to build and test project

+### Step 0 - Using the provided XCLBIN
+In the root folder of the repository submitted for the competition, the folder `build/16PE` contains the XCLBIN, the dataset and the compiled host application.
+To test the architecture withou the need to build the XCLBIN, you can immediately **jump to Step 5**.

 ### Step 1 - Clone the repository
 Open a terminal, then clone the repository by running the following command
 ```shell